phpmyadmin/phpmyadmin/doc/config.rst

     :type: boolean
     :default: true

-    Enables Zero Configuration mode in which user will be offered a choice to create phpMyAdmin configuration storage in the current database or use existing, if already present.
+    Enables Zero Configuration mode in which the user will be offered a choice to create phpMyAdmin configuration storage in the current database or use the existing one, if already present.

     .. note::
     If there is no central configuration storage defined then you may end up with